dccarter/cxy/docs/docs.md

 * Functions are private to the module by default, there can be made global by prefixing the declaration with `pub` keyword.
-* The return type of function is optional (deduced by compiler if not specified).
-If the function is called declaration or is recursive, its return type will be required.
+* The return-type of a function is optional (deduced by compiler if not specified).
+If the function is called before its declaration, or it is recursive, its return type will be required.
 * Simple function types can return expressions using the `=>` operator
 * `@inline` attribute can be specified to force the function to be inlined
 * Function type parameters allowed on functions, by default they are transformed to closure